-More lodging options have been needed in East Jordan for some time; there are no lodging options large enough to accommodate guests of special events.
-Smaller hotels (not large commercial chain hotels) are desired to provide more supply options and fit in well with the character of the City.
-Also consider more affordable motels/camping facilities for overnight visitors.
+More lodging options have been needed in East Jordan Parks and Recreation Facilities (including nonfor some time; there are no lodging options large motorized infrastructure) (19 Comments) enough to accommodate guests of special events.
+The City has many guality parks and recreation Smaller hotels (not large commercial chain hotels) are facilities, which need to continue to be maintained, desired to provide more supply options and fit in well improved and promoted.
+Ouality parks and rec areas with the character of the City.
+Also consider more are critical to retain and draw visitors and residents affordable motels/camping facilities for overnight visitors.